-Introduction to Music Theory and Musicianship, MUS 70, 3 credits Harmony I, II, III, MUS 100H, 200H, 201H, 9 credits Musicianship, I, II, III, MUS 100M, 200M, 201M, 3 credits Instrumentation, MUS 300, 2 credits Class Piano for Majors, MUS 110 (must be taken concurrently with MUS 100H, and 100M.
-A student may be exempt from Class Piano for Majors through testing.), 1 credit Introduction to Music Technology, MUS 111, 2 credits Music History I, II, MUS 203 and MUS 204, 6 credits Introduction to Ethnomusicology, MUS 303, 2 credits Conducting, MUS 305, 3 credits Private Instruction, MUS 198, (minimum four semesters), 0 credits Ensembles (chamber or choral; minimum five semesters), 0 credits Capstone Experience, MUS 400, 2 credits Additional Elective Requirements (At Least 9 Credits): Music Business, MUS 104, 2 credits World Percussion Methods, MUS 105, 2 credits History of Film Music, MUS 206, January 4 credits; Fall/Spring 3 credits Music Technology II, MUS 211, 2 credits Recording Techniques, MUS 310, 2 credits Current Topics in Music, MUS 390/490, variable credits Proficiencies.
+Harmony I, II, III, MUS 100H, 200H, 201H, 9 credits Musicianship, I, II, III, MUS 100M, 200M, 201M, 3 credits Instrumentation, MUS 300, 2 credits Class Piano for Majors, MUS 110 (must be taken concurrently with MUS 100H, and 100M.
+A student may be exempt from Class Piano for Majors through testing.), 1 credit Introduction to Music Technology, MUS 111, 2 credits Music History I, II, MUS 203 and MUS 204, 6 credits Introduction to Ethnomusicology, MUS 303, 2 credits Conducting, MUS 305, 3 credits Private Instruction, MUS 198, (minimum four semesters), 0 credits Ensembles (chamber or choral; minimum five semesters), 0 credits Capstone Experience, MUS 400, 2 credits Additional Elective Requirements (At Least 9 Credits): Music of Latin America, MUS 074, 3 credits Music of Africa, MUS 075, 3 credits A World of Music, MUS 076, 3 credits Approachable Opera, MUS 077, 3 credits History of Jazz, MUS 102, 3 credits American Popular Music, MUS 103, 3 credits Music Business, MUS 104, 2 credits World Percussion Methods, MUS 105, 2 credits History of Film Music, MUS 206, January 4 credits; Fall/Spring 3 credits Music Technology II, MUS 211, 2 credits Recording Techniques, MUS 310, 2 credits Current Topics in Music, MUS 390/490, variable credits Private Instruction, MUS 198, up to 2 credits Ensembles, MUS 018, 051, up to 2 credits Proficiencies.
 All music majors must pass a piano proficiency examination before graduation.
 Music majors are expected to demonstrate basic keyboard skills by the end of the first academic year in the department.
 Students expecting to major in music will be examined for keyboard skills upon entry into the music major.
 If the audition is not passed, the student is expected to enroll in Class Piano for Majors (MUS 110) or in private piano instruction until the proficiency examination is completed.
-Proficiency Requirements:

-Play all major and minor scales and arpeggios, two octaves, hands together.
+Proficiency Requirements: Play all major and minor scales and arpeggios, two octaves, hands together.
 Prepare a memorized composition of the intermediate level using the damper pedal.
 Accompany an instrumentalist or vocalist; appropriate assignments based on level and technique will be distributed in class.
 Prepare a harmonization of a simple folk tune.
-Read a piece of the late elementary level at sight GUIDELINES FOR A MINOR IN MUSIC Minimum Requirements (18 credits):
+Read a piece of the late elementary level at sight GUIDELINES FOR A MINOR IN MUSIC Minimum Requirements (15 credits):